Harnhill

 Harnhill is a village and former civil parish now in the parish of Driffield, in the Cotswold district, in the county of Gloucestershire, England.
 It is about 3 mi miles from the town of Cirencester.
 In 1931 the parish had a population of 74.
-Harnhill has a church called St Michaels Church which is grade II* listed, the Harnhill Centre of Christian Healing is north of the village.
+Harnhill has a church called St Michael's Church which is grade II* listed, the Harnhill Centre of Christian Healing is north of the village.

 History

 The name origin of "Harnhill" is uncertain and may mean 'Grey hill' or perhaps, 'hares' hill'.
 Harnhill was recorded in the Domesday Book as Harehille.
 On 1 April 1935 the parish was abolished and merged with Driffield.